Moffitt's Canada goose

-The Moffitt's Canada goose (Branta canadensis moffitti), also known as the Western Canada goose or Great Basin Canada Goose is a subspecies of the Canada goose.
+Moffitt's Canada goose (Branta canadensis moffitti), also known as the Western Canada goose or Great Basin Canada Goose is a subspecies of the Canada goose.
 Native to the western interior of North America surrounding the Rocky Mountains, its range has expanded due to introductions to various regions of western North America.

 Description

-The Moffitt's Canada goose is the second largest subspecies of Canada goose.
+Moffitt's Canada goose is the second largest subspecies of Canada goose.
 It possesses a long neck and bill; similar to that of the slightly larger giant Canada goose (B. c. maxima).
 It can also have small, white patches found over its eyes or forehead, a trait more commonly found on maxima.
 Their coloration is paler than that of most other subspecies but slightly darker than maxima, sporting a pale gray-brown body and whiteish breast.
 Many individuals also have a white collar at the base of the neck.
 They also have large, broad wings.